gladiusio/legion/README.md

 # Legion [![Build Status](https://travis-ci.com/gladiusio/legion.svg?branch=master)](https://travis-ci.com/gladiusio/legion) [![Report Card](https://goreportcard.com/badge/github.com/gladiusio/legion)](https://goreportcard.com/report/github.com/gladiusio/legion)

-Legion is an easy to use, fast, and barebones peer to peer library designed to leave most of the network characterisics up to the user through a simple yet powerful plugin system.
+Legion is an easy to use, fast, and bare-bones peer to peer library designed to leave most of the network characteristics up to the user through a simple yet powerful plugin system.
 It was written because here at [Gladius](https://gladius.io) we needed a peer to peer overlay for our applications, and existing solutions were not a perfect fit for our use case.